5 from 8 votes

 How to make Strawberry Tiramisu (no egg)- layer the cream on top of the lady fingers.

-You can use a spatula or large spoon to help you with this.
+1. Ensure it’s evenly covered.
+You can use a spatula or a large spoon to help you with the layers of mascarpone cream.

 How to make Strawberry Tiramisu (no egg)- layer fresh strawberries on top of the cream.